John S. Werner: Research

 His research is concerned with the transformations of signals, quantified psychophysically, from photoreceptors to postreceptoral processes, and color appearance.
 This work demonstrates changes in sensitivity of all three cone pathways from infancy to old age.
 His laboratory has also developed methods for imaging the living human retina in three dimensions, studies of diseases of the retina and for quantifying vasculature of the retina and choroid.
 He has made important discoveries that despite large changes in early stages of processing over the life span, color appearance is relatively stable, implying mechanisms of compensation, presumed to occur in cortex.

 Teaching

 John Werner has taught a variety of courses from introductory psychology to more advanced courses for undergraduates, graduate students and medical residents.
 He has mentored PhD students at the University of Colorado, Boulder, and the University of California, Davis, who now hold tenured positions in Asia, Europe, and North America.
 Werner has been a visiting professor at the University of Freiburg, University of Potsdam, University of Regensburg and University College London.

 Werner has co-edited books that are widely used in graduate courses, including Visual Perception: The Neurophysiological Foundations, Color Vision: Perspectives from Different Disciplines and The Visual Neurosciences.
+The latter has been translated to Mandarin.